GitxsanimaxName | Witsuwit'en Name | Common Name | Scientific Name |

 Lateral Barriers

 There are numerous types of lateral barriers that potentially occur in the watershed, including dykes, berms, and linear development (i.e., road and rail lines), all of which can restrict the ability of anadromous salmonids to move into floodplains, riparian wetlands, and other off-channel habitats.
 No comprehensive lateral barrier data exists within the watershed, so pressure ratings were based on qualitative local knowledge.
 Lateral barriers are not thought to be as prevalent as road- or rail-stream crossings but are likely very severe where they do exist.
 Highway 16 and the CN rail line that run along a significant stretch of the Bulkley River were identified as major lateral barriers that disconnect the mainstem river from its historic floodplain and off-channel habitat.
-Overall, the planning team decided that a Medium pressure rating adequately captured the effect that lateral barriers are having on freshwater connectivity in the watershed, while recognizing that the lack of data on lateral barriers in the watershed is an important knowledge gap to fill.
+Overall, the Planning Team decided that a Medium pressure rating adequately captured the effect that lateral barriers are having on freshwater connectivity in the watershed, while recognizing that the lack of data on lateral barriers in the watershed is an important knowledge gap to fill.

 Natural Barriers

 Natural barriers to fish passage can include debris flows, log jams, sediment deposits, etc., but natural features that have always restricted fish passage (e.g., waterfalls) are not considered under this structure type.
 Natural barriers are difficult to include in a spatial prioritization framework due to their transient nature.
-The planning team felt that the extent of natural barriers in the watershed is seasonal and fluctuates with freshet flow levels.
+The Planning Team felt that the extent of natural barriers in the watershed is seasonal and fluctuates with freshet flow levels.
 Both current and historic land-use practices, including historic mining and current forest-harvesting impacts, have created sediment wedges that can act as significant barriers to anadromous salmonids.
 Due to the nature of these land-use practices, the severity of natural barriers was rated as High and the irreversibility as Medium, the latter due to the nature of what would be required to rectify poor land-use practices at a watershed scale.
-Overall, the planning team felt that a pressure rating of Medium adequately captured the effects of natural barriers.
+Overall, the Planning Team felt that a pressure rating of Medium adequately captured the effects of natural barriers.